Hellhiem/fe-olympic-athletes/README.md

 ## Known issues
 * Webpack implementation would be nice
 * Add absolut paths
-* Missing Athlte Details Pag
+* Local storage for data
 * Loader